Wrapper: Connecticut Broadleaf

 Chocolate, Chocolate, Chocolate… If I didn’t know any better I’d think I’m about to take a bite from a chocolate candy bar.
 The aroma and cold draw are inviting me in.
 I can’t wait to light this morning’s Crowned Heads Le Careme cigar.

 The first draw is perfect delivering tons of chewy creamy soufflé smoke.
 If you couldn’t tell I’m no stranger to this cigar; it’s a perfect morning smoke.
-Well rounded earthy flavors envelope my senses; there’s no pepper spice to speak of on the retrohale, it’s a mild cigar at this point.
+Well rounded earthy flavors envelop my senses; there’s no pepper spice to speak of on the retrohale, it’s a mild cigar at this point.

 Almost at the end of the first third; if I weren’t concerned about exploring different cigars, flavors, and blends, I’d say this cigar along with a few others lands squarely in my sweet spot of flavors; Connecticut Broadleaf (Grade A Dark) wrapper and Ecuadorian Sumatra binder.
 More please.